crimewaffle/checkmk/README.md

-# READ ME
+# READ ME FIRST

-This file needs to be in /ome/apache2/ with the name of your checkmk instance
+The file needs to be in `/omd/apache/` with the name of your isntance

-# replace the following:
-# [cmk.your-domain.com] with your domain name
-# [your-site] with the name of your checkmk instance
-# [ssl cert] with the path of your SSL certificates

-# make sure to backup the existing config

 This configuration file redirects http to https and the "/" path to the location of your Check_MK instance.